decentldotland/noramp-molecule/README.md

 ```

 ## How to use
-After hosting your instance and having the base endpoint, you can use it in your MEM smart contract to request the app's payments list and validate a certain payment
+After hosting your instance and having the base endpoint, you can use it in your MEM smart contract to request the app's payments list and validate a certain payment.

+Check the [contract example](./example-contract) to learn how to do a basic NoRamp payments validation in your MEM contract ***(please note the example contract is for educational purposes only, implement your own security checks)***

 ## License
 This project is licensed under the [MIT License](./LICENSE).